 Archives: ICE ENGULFS SLOVENIA

-To repair the damage caused by ice, Slovenia needed 12,5 million euros.
+To repair the damage caused by ice, Slovenia needed almost half a billion euros.
 It called neighbouring countries for help and they responded with their own fire teams that brought generators from Germany, Austria, Poland, Chezch Republic and helped clear the consequences of the ice while the rain was still freezing on the surface.